 - The question of the impact of industrialization on STs in Jharkhand can be answered with the help of a case study based on the Tribal Research Institute in Ranchi.

 - You can collect different case studies from sources like The Hindu newspaper, the XAXA committee report, or the Economic and Political weekly.

 A few important topics for the case studies are :

-- Developmental projects and their impact on tribal displacement and problems of rehabilitation.
+- Impact of development projects on tribal displacement.
 Development of forest policy and tribal relations.
-Impact of urbanization and industrialization on tribal populations.
+Effects of urbanisation on indigenous populations and territories.

 - Panchayati Raj and social change; Media and social change, history of administration.